 Find the toy

-Dogs have an amazing sense of smell, which we can use to create an engaging training game.
+Dogs have a fantastic sense of smell, which we can use to create an engaging training game.
 Start by having your pup sit and stay.

 Show them a toy and let them sniff it.
 Then, place the dog toy in a different location while your dog watches, and give them the command to find it.